A Thermodynamically Consistent High-Order Framework for Staggered Lagrangian Hydrodynamics: Momentum conservation law

-The derivation proceeds as follows.
-The approximating polynomial for the pressure term has a highest order of $r^{m-1}z^{m-1}$, while that of the $\nabla N_j$ term is of order $r^{m-1}z^{m}$ or $r^m z^{m-1}$.
-The highest order term resulting from their product is then identified directly.
+The derivation proceeds as follows: The approximating polynomial for the pressure term has a maximum degree of $r^{m-1}z^{m-1}$, while that of the $\nabla N_j$ term is of degree $r^{m-1}z^{m}$ or $r^m z^{m-1}$.
+The highest-order term resulting from their product is thus identified directly.